Probabilistic Waring problems for finite simple groups: Introduction

-where $G$ runs over all finite non-abelian simple groups. \end{thm}
+where $G$ runs over all finite simple groups. \end{thm}

-This theorem generalizes Proposition 8.5 of \cite{S1} dealing with Lie type groups of bounded rank (where $N$ depends on the rank $r$ and not on $l$), and Theorem 2.8 of \cite{S1} where $w_i$ are commutators and $N=2$.
-Unlike Theorem \ref{prob-waring}, which was established long ago for alternating groups, Theorem \ref{main-inf} is new (and highly non-trivial) also for ${\sf A}_n$.
+This theorem generalizes Proposition 8.5 of \cite{S1} dealing with Lie type groups of bounded rank (where $N$ depends on the rank $r$ and not on $l$; cf. Proposition \ref{waring-r}), and Theorem 2.8 of \cite{S1} where $w_i$ are commutators and $N=2$.
+Unlike Theorem \ref{prob-waring}, which was established long ago for alternating groups, Theorem \ref{main-inf} is new (and highly non-trivial) also for ${\sf A}_n$ -- note that in this case the bound for $N(l)$ is substantially smaller, see Proposition \ref{waring-alt}.
 The proof of Theorem \ref{main-inf} is rather complicated, combining combinatorial and character methods.
-In particular it follows from the theorem that $x_1^l x_2^l \ldots x_{N(l)}^l$ is almost uniform in $L^\infty$ on finite simple groups, which may be regarded as a probabilistic non-commutative analogue of the Waring problem in number theory.
+In particular it follows from the theorem that $x_1^l x_2^l \cdots x_{N(l)}^l$ is almost uniform in $L^\infty$ on finite simple groups, which may be regarded as a probabilistic non-commutative analogue of the Waring problem in number theory.
+The discussion prior to Theorem \ref{main-inf} shows that the conclusion of the theorem does not hold for $N \le l-2$, so the dependence of $N$ on $l$ is genuine.

 Our third main result concerns flatness of certain word maps on algebraic groups, representation varieties and subgroup growth of some one-relator groups, as well as random generation of finite simple groups.
 While parts (i)--(iv) below are applications of Theorem \ref{main-inf}, parts (v) and (vi) are more challenging and require various additional tools.